Which city is cheaper, Berlin or Kuala Lumpur?

 Berlin is a very kid-friendly city.
 The city has a number of great kid-friendly museums such as the Museum of Natural History and the Computer Games Museum.
 There's also Legoland, an impressive aquarium, and lots of parks and playgrounds to explore.

-Kuala Lumpur makes for a fun place to visit for a couple.
+Kuala Lumpur is a great city if you're traveling as a couple.
 This city has diverse restaurants and a number of luxury hotels at affordable prices.
 For couples who enjoy romance on a budget, this is a good city.

-Both Kuala Lumpur and Berlin are popular destinations for students.
+Both Kuala Lumpur and Berlin are world-class destinations for students.

 Kuala Lumpur is a very popular place to visit for students.
 It's affordability, diversity, and dynamic atmosphere make this a great city for international students.